Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 Dogs have been working alongside humans for thousands of years since the earliest interactions between the two species.
 Today, dogs partner with humans in jobs ranging from sniffing out drugs and bombs to scaring flocks of birds away from airport runways.
 Few of those jobs are as personally life-changing, however, as the work performed by service and therapy dogs.

-In this article, we’ll tell you 17 service dog and pet therapy statistics from the UK in 2022.
+In this article, we’ll tell you 17 service dog and pet therapy statistics from the UK.
 These will include how many service dogs are in the UK, as well as some basic service dog and animal-assisted therapy statistics.
 We’ll also answer some burning questions about these special animals.

 Top 17 UK Service Dog And Pet Therapy Statistics